imagej/imagej.github.io/_pages/Sholl_Analysis.md

 See also [Max inters. radius](#MaxIntersRadius "wikilink")

-{% include tip id='Nomenclature' tip='"""Nomenclature""": [Previous authors](#References "wikilink") have used different terms to describe the largest value taken by the Sholl profile, including ""Dendrite maximum"".
+{% include tip id='Nomenclature' tip='**Nomenclature**: [Previous authors](#References "wikilink") have used different terms to describe the largest value taken by the Sholl profile, including ""Dendrite maximum"".
 Since the Sholl technique is not restricted to dendritic arbors and can be applied to any tree-like structure such as axonal arbors, mammary ducts or blood vessels (cf. [List of citations](#Citations "wikilink")), ""Sholl Analysis"" introduces the term [Critical radius](#CriticalRadius "wikilink"), renaming ""Dendrite maximum"" (""N<sub>m</sub>"") to [Critical value](#CriticalValue "wikilink").' %}

 <span id="MeanValueOfFunction"></span>Mean value
 The mean value[7] of the fitted polynomial function [(1)](#eq1 "wikilink"), representing the average of intersections over the whole area occupied by the arbor.
 Abbreviation *N<sub>av</sub>*.